flashbots/flashtestations/README.md

    a.
 Can only be done by the policy owner

    b.
-Policy computes WorkloadId from registered TEE's report body
+WorkloadId is computed externally from TEE's report body

    c.
-Once added, TEE can prove it built blocks via "Verify Flashtestation Transaction"
+Once added, TEEs with matching WorkloadId can prove they built blocks via "Verify Flashtestation Transaction"

 1. **Removing a WorkloadId from a Policy**